Skip to content

 giant wooden sculptures at Bernheim in Louisville Kentucky

-Louisville & Bourbon County, KY
+Louisville & Bourbon County, Kentucky

 Louisville is easily one of the most underrated picks for this list.
 The most popular time to come, of course, is in May when the famous Kentucky Derby is held.
 However, don’t count this city out for a summer weekend just yet.
 Outside of horse racing, there are a ton of unique things to do in Louisville from enjoying the Kentucky State Fair to sampling the many, many bourbon distilleries nearby, and so much more.

-Temecula Valley AVA, CA
+Temecula Valley AVA, California

 When it comes to Temecula Valley, you can always count on two things – plenty of sunshine and plenty of world class wine.
 It all started back in 1968 when Vincenzo and Audrey Cilurzo took advantage of Temecula’s similarities to Tuscany, Italy and started the area’s very first commercial vineyard.
 Today there are over 40 wineries producing 500,000 cases each year.
 Not only just vineyards, many wineries have created absolute oasis perfect for anything from romantic getaways to girls’ trips.
 Feel like you’ve stepped into A Walking in the Clouds at Carter Estate; sample blended wines at Robert Renzoni, and get a taste of Persia at Fazeli Cellars Winery.
 Don’t worry about getting around while drinking either – just hop in a sidecar!
 And if you want a break from the wineries, visit Historic Old Town Temecula to feel like you’ve stepped into the Old West.

-Corning & the Southern Finger Lakes, NY
+Corning & the Southern Finger Lakes, New York

 Looking for a wine getaway but don’t want to go to the west coast?
 Then book yourself a trip to the southern Finger Lakes region in upstate New York, particularly around the very cool small city of Corning.
 This is an area to visit if you want to both enjoy some world class wines while learning more about the glass that holds them and the people that make them.
 Start with experiencing glass blowing at the incredible Corning Museum of Glass before meandering around to the many wineries and locally-owned shops, cafes, and restaurants nearby.

-Chattanooga, TN
+Chattanooga, Tennessee

 Chattanooga is one of my top picks for a traveler who wants everything in their vacation.
 Located at the bottom of the Appalachian Mountains, you can easily find a mix of outdoor adventures, cultural sightseeing, and good food in one place.
 Heck, as my friend Cory Lee showed me, it’s even great for travelers who may need extra assistance getting around.
 To get outside, enjoy the Tennessee RiverWalk, head over to the whimsical Rock City, or take a SwinCar around Reflection Riding Arboretum & Nature Center.
 If you’re looking for an adrenaline rush, try High Point Climbing & Fitness’s 60ft outdoor climbing wall!
 For culture, check out the Chattanooga Choo Choo Complex, learn more about the tow truck at the International Towing & Recovery Museum, or visit the Tennessee Aquarium to see what kind of creatures live in this state’s rivers.
 When it comes to good food, do NOT miss Uncle Larry’s Restaurant for the fried fish – it’s made with a secret cornmeal mixture.